Satyake/Gemini-Pro-Applications/README.md

 ATSnonvision.py - use case of creating an applicant tracking system for HR

 geminicalorieadvisor.py - use case of creating a calorie advisor using Gemini Pro vision model from food images.

+llmats.py - use case of creating an applicant tracking system for HR but, the pdf file is read as an image.